 A PC, dedicated landline phone, headset, high-speed internet, and a one-time background and credit check via a third party are needed before contract signing.

 LiveOps agents earn around $15 per hour.

 Some receive commissions for sales on top of basic pay, while others only earn through commissions.

-Agents are responsible for creating their work schedules in blocks of 30 minutes, so the earning potential as a LiveOps agent depend largely on how much work you put in.
+Agents are responsible for creating their work schedules in blocks of 30 minutes, so the earning potential as a LiveOps agent depends largely on how much work you put in.

-Convergys hires work-from-home customer service representatives from the UK, US and Canada regularly.
+Concentrix regularly hires work-from-home customer service representatives from the UK, US, and Canada.

 Applicants are required to have their own computer, internet connection, approved headset, and flash drive.

 Calls go through the agent’s computer, so you’re not required to have a landline.
 The downside though is that agents must be available 7 days a week.

 As a Concentrix work-from-home agent, you can earn anywhere from $10 to $14 per hour (tech support agents are paid higher).

 Agents become Concentrix employees, so they also receive life insurance, tuition reimbursement, 401(k), paid time off, and medical, dental, and vision benefits.